rabbitmq/workloads/dq-3n-confirm-multiack/README.md

-## Requirements
+## User Goals

+This sample workload addresses a specific use case.
+The user requires a messaging system that meets the following goals:

 ### Messages are ordered

-In order for message order to be preserved, we must use a single RabbitMQ queue.
+If you want to preserve message order, you must use a single RabbitMQ queue.

-### Messages cannot be lost
+### Message persistence is a priority

-Publishers will receive confirmations when messages have been persisted to disk by all nodes in the cluster.
+Your publishers will receive confirmations when messages have been written to disk by all nodes in the cluster.

-Consumers will send acknowledgements to the broker when messages have been processed.
+Your consumers will send acknowledgements to the broker when messages have been processed.

 ### Messages must have 3N redundancy

-There will be 3 fully redundant copies for every message at all times.
+You will have 3 fully redundant copies of each message at all times.
-There will be no service impact if 2 out of 3 nodes fail.

-### Confirm message persistence and replication

-We want the broker to confirm messages once they are persisted to disk across all nodes.

 ### Consumers regulate message delivery rate

-We cannot flood consumers with messages, consumers must acknowledge messages as they get processed.
+Since consumers cannot be flooded with messages, your consumers must acknowledge messages as they are processed.

 ## Setup